ironbar/hungry_geese/reports/04_Modeling.md

 TODO: evaluate best agents from previous experiment with and without safe agents

+#### Populating the agent pool

+> Elo only really works when you’re playing others of similar skill levels

+That sentence is taken from this [post](https://medium.com/acolytefight/elo-sucks-better-multiplayer-rating-systems-for-smaller-games-8ca588ee652f)
+If that is true as I think it is, playing against agents with a score lower than 400 will lead to volatility in scores and bad estimations.

+The solution is to add new agents more frequently, for example each 50 elo points.

 ### Results

 I have been able to train an agent WallBreaker over 1500 at the first experiment, a clear sign that